richardwaynefedorajr/DesignPatternsCpp/README.md

 # Run through and update comments after finishing all design patterns to review implementation specifics

-# Update with Rule of 5 and test it
+# Update with Rule of 5 and test